Defense strategies that succeed. The dedicated legal defense you deserve.

 Indianapolis Sex Crime Attorney Serving Clients Located Throughout Indiana

-Over the past decade, our Indianapolis criminal defense attorneys have worked tirelessly to absolve clients of false complaints, fight shoddy police investigations, and defend against charges in court.
+Over the past decade, we have worked tirelessly to absolve clients of false complaints, fight shoddy police investigations, and defend against charges in court.

 We customize representation based on your needs, the facts of your particular case, and your available options.
 We take this privilege and responsibility seriously for all of our clients throughout Indianapolis and Central Indiana.